You can make Xfce look modern and beautiful with these themes.

 Unless you use a Linux distribution that comes with a modern desktop skin, the Xfce default theme and icons do not look modern and attractive.
 Maybe such a desktop looked nice a decade ago, but today in 2017, there is a need for a better-looking Xfce.
-You can make your Xfce look modern and beautiful if you install some extra desktop themes and icons packs.
+You can make Xfce look modern if you install some extra desktop themes and icons packs.

 Look what Xfce themes you have in repositories